 Our years of experience and expertise allows us to process, parse, and transform many HL7 messages such as ADT (Admit Discharge Transfer), SRM (Schedule Request Message), SIU (Schedule Information Unsolicited), PV1 (Patient Visit Information), ORU (Observational Report Unsolicited), MDM (Medical Document Management), and ORM (Order Request Message), before they reach their destination.

-Elevate the power of communication and connectivity with HL7 messaging by simplifying communication to the core.
-We offer a secure HL7 messaging integration framework, which helps take communication between applications to the next level.
-We also offer HL7 viewer programming which makes use of our experienced developers in building desktop and mobile applications for viewing, filtering, editing, and parsing of HL7 messages.
+Elevate the power of communication and connectivity with HL7 messaging and witness the effect of simplifying communication.
+We offer a secure HL7 messaging integration framework using powerful HL7 interface engines, which help take communication between applications to the next level.
+We also offer HL7 viewer programming with the help of our experienced HL7 developers, who work on building custom desktop and mobile applications for viewing, filtering, editing, and parsing of HL7 messages.

-Our HL7 integration design and development team ensures the security of the network architecture.
-This includes validation of different message formats in data exchange codes and also helps improve interoperability between applications and platforms with other standards.
+Our HL7 integration design and development team ensures HL7 compliance along with the security of your communication network architecture.
+This includes the validation of different message formats in data exchange codes and our team also helps improve interoperability between applications and platforms with other standards.

 HL7 of Health level 7 is a medical messaging standard meant to enable easy exchange of data between clinical applications.
 The HL7 committee has developed clinical standards and message formats to provide a framework for data exchange in the medical industry.